tigerfarm/arduino/Altair101/Altair101b/README.md

 + 3. I found the documentation.
 I can interact with the Simulator over serial command line.
 + 4. I can enter and run simple programs.
 Load and run CPM?
 + 5. Remove programs not require to run a machine code programs, such as: dazzler.*, disassembler.*, and others.

+After the above, I chose to modify Altair101b to not use VT100 emulation but to simply output text to the serial port which works well in the Arduino IDE monitor.

 Modify the minimum code base to work with Altair 101:
 + 6. Manage Altair 101 memory size.